Frequently Asked Questions

 Can I see you if I’m exploring kink, ethical non-monogamy, or non-traditional relationships?

 Absolutely.
-I create a non-judgmental and affirmative space for all relationship styles, sexualities, and identities.
+I offer a non-judgmental and affirmative space for all relationship styles, sexualities, and identities.

 Do you work with trauma?